chunshen617/friendship/README.md

-This repository provides scripts for the analysis in "Brain and molecular mechanisms underlying the nonlinear association between close friendships, mental health, and cognition in children".
-See https://doi.org/10.1101/2022.11.02.22281840 for details.
+This repository provides scripts for the analysis in "Shen et al. Brain and molecular mechanisms underlying the nonlinear association between close friendships, mental health, and cognition in children. eLife, 2023."